ashrithb/Mapreduce_Framework/README.md

-# Mapreduce_Framework
+# MapReduce Framework (Inspired by Google's Model)

+## Overview
-The framework executes MapReduce programs with distributed processing on a cluster of computers.
-This project includes MapReduce program execution, basic distributed systems, fault tolerance, OS-provided concurrency facilities (threads and processes), and networking (sockets).
+This MapReduce framework aims to bring the powerful distributed data processing capabilities, similar to those of Google, to any cluster of computers.
+By using this framework, you can process vast amounts of data using the MapReduce paradigm with ease and reliability.
+It includes MapReduce program execution, basic distributed systems, fault tolerance, OS-provided concurrency facilities (threads and processes), and networking (sockets).
 This was inspired by [Google’s original MapReduce paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf), and all of this is built in Python!!

 This project consists of two major pieces of code.
 A manager that listens for user-submitted MapReduce jobs and distributes the work among Workers.
 Multiple Worker instances receive instructions from the Manager and execute map and reduce tasks that combine to form a MapReduce program.
 Here is a basic rundown of what my program looks like:
 ![flowchart excalidraw](https://github.com/ashrithb/Mapreduce_Framework/assets/92128095/67808b2f-53d0-415b-bb66-3dac353b6dc6)

-# MapReduce Framework (Inspired by Google's Model)

-A distributed MapReduce framework developed in Python, mimicking Google's original model.
-The framework allows for distributed processing across a cluster of computers, emphasizing concurrency, fault-tolerance, and efficient networking.

-## Overview

-This MapReduce framework aims to bring the powerful distributed data processing capabilities, similar to those of Google, to any cluster of computers.
-By using this framework, you can process vast amounts of data using the MapReduce paradigm with ease and reliability.

 ### Features